Applying to JBU

 John Brown University

 Siloam Springs, AR 72761

-A final transcript must be submitted upon completion of high school.
+Final official transcripts must be submitted upon completion of high school.

 In most cases, you'll receive an admission decision and your academic scholarship award within three days of completing your application!

+Once your International Student Financial Information Form is received, JBU will begin the financial aid process.
 JBU begins sending financial aid offers to newly admitted students as early as October!
 You will be notified when your offer is ready and may use your applicant portal to review and accept it.

 |Oct.
 1||FAFSA opens|

 |Nov.
 1||Deadline to complete your application file for consideration for an invitation to the Fall Scholarship Competition|